mendresvon/Project-Portfolio/Birthday Tracker/README.txt

 This project is built on top of the Flask micro web framework.

-The birthdays are stored in a database and all birthdays in the database are displayed on the web page.
+The birthdays are stored in a database and all birthdays in the database are displayed on the site.